algolia/html-extractor/README.md

 You should also run `rake gemspec` from the `html-hierarchy-extractor` repository the first time and if you added/deleted any file or dependency.

+## History

+This gem was previously named `html-hierarchy-extractor` but has been renamed to `algolia_html_extractor` to both make its intent clearer and follow gem naming convention.
+That's also why this gem directly starts at v2.0.

 [1]: https://www.algolia.com/
 [2]: https://community.algolia.com/docsearch/